Other parties rage

 The European flag was removed without further ado

 The removal of the European flag at short notice also caused quite a stir.
 Only the flags of Austria and Hungary were presented.
 For the Greens, this was a further signal of hostility towards the EU.
-The official explanation, however, is that Orbán was not in Vienna in his current position as President of the EU Council, but only for bilateral talks ...
+However, the official explanation is that Orbán was not in Vienna in his current position as President of the EU Council, but merely for bilateral talks ...

 Pact concluded with Kickl